jvc1019/Zest/README.md

 1. It is recommended to use Visual Studio Code as your text editor as it offers an easy way of resolving merge conflicts.

 2. Navigate inside the repository location (`xampp\htdocs\CMSC128`).
-On the navigation bar, type `wsl` 1a.
-To get the latest version of the repository (needs an internet connection): `git pull` 1b.
-To add files for staging: `git add file_path` 1c.
+On the navigation bar, type `wsl`
+    i.
+To get the latest version of the repository (needs an internet connection): `git pull` ii.
+To add files for staging: `git add file_path` iii.
 To commit the changes: `git commit -m message` Note: You can commit even when offline.
-Do not commit after every little change.
+Do not commit after every little change. iv.
-    1d.
 Committing your changes only affects your working tree.
 To push the changes to the remote repository (needs an internet connection): `git push`.
 But remember to `git pull` before `git push` to lessen the changes of "merge conflicts" 🙈.